Architecture

 Admission Requirements

-- A baccalaureate degree from a recognized college or university
+- A bachelors degree from an accredited college or university

 - A portfolio of creative work.
 The portfolio is an opportunity to demonstrate your imaginative and critical thinking talents.
 Creativity occurs in all fields so the content does not have to be architectural if your background is in another discipline.
 Written project statements to accompany visual work are usually very helpful to the committee.
-Portfolios are submitted through the application process.
-We are no longer accepting hard copies of portfolios.
+Portfolios are submitted through the online graduate admissions application.
+We do not accept hard copies of portfolios.

-- Three letters of recommendation from persons who are in a position to evaluate your abilities and your potential for success as a graduate student.
-There is no standard form to fill out; instead, based on the information you provide in your application, recommenders will be emailed instructions on the process for submitting letters of recommendation.
+- Three letters of recommendation from persons who are in a position to evaluate your abilities and your potential for success as a graduate student

 - A brief resume of your academic and professional experiences.